-First task for each group was to define the Principles for developing Repertoire and the Principles for developing Variants.
-Principles were sent to Integration panel for comments and suggestions and were also offered for public unofficial comment.
-Comments from Integration panel were encompassed in final version of Principles.
+The first task for each group was to define the Principles for developing Repertoire and the Principles for developing Variants.
+The principles were sent to Integration panel for comments and suggestions and were also offered for public unofficial comment.
+Comments from the Integration panel were encompassed in final version of the Principles.